biodash/biodash.github.io/content/codeclub/S04E15/index.md

 ## Setting up

-Today, we'll only need to load the *tidyverse*, as we'll work with datasets that are automatically loaded along with it.
+To start with, we'll only need to load the *tidyverse*, as we'll explore a dataset that is automatically loaded along with it.

 <div class="highlight">